NoAchache/Springboot-SpaceX-Api-Project/README.md

 ## Run the application

 * Start the application: `./mvnw spring-boot:run`
-* Run the following request (on Postman for instance): `GET http://localhost:8001/spaceX/ships-next-launch`
+* Run the following request on a REST client: `GET http://localhost:8001/spaceX/ships-next-launch`

 ## Overview of the code